WebMechanix/SimpleConsent/README.md

 1. ❌ You don't use Google Tag Manager (GTM) as your TMS
 2. ❌ You require "autoblocking" behavior
-3. ❌ You want a "low code" solution.
-4. ❌ You require IAB TCF v2.X compaitibility (might be added in the future - no promises)
+3. ❌ You require IAB TCF v2.X compaitibility
-5. ❌ You require AMP compatibility (no plans to support this)
+4. ❌ You require AMP compatibility
-6. ❌ You require support for dead browsers like Internet Explorer (no plans to support this)
+5. ❌ You require support for dead browsers like Internet Explorer
-7. ❌ You need bundled "baked in" (cookie pun intended) geolocation routing or a built-in cookie scanner.
+6. ❌ You need "baked in" (cookie pun intended) geolocation routing or a built-in cookie scanner.

 ---